Setting up automatic payments using a credit card is the simplest way to make sure you never have to worry about paying an invoice on time.

 How do I set it up?

-Contact your Customer Success Manager or the Accounting department at Trustpilot.
+Contact your account manager or the Accounting department at Trustpilot.
 Make sure you include your account (customer) number and your business' website address (domain name).

-To find your Customer Success Manager's details, log in to your Business account, point to your name in the upper-right corner, and click Get in touch.
+To find your account manager's details, log in to your Business account, and click on the circled question mark in the upper-right corner.
+Their name and contact information will appear at the bottom of the drop down menu.
 You can also contact the Accounting department using our contact form.

-Once you've sent your request, your Customer Success Manager or a member of our Accounting Team will respond to you within 2-3 business days.
+Once you've sent your request, your account manager or a member of our Accounting Team will respond to you within 2-3 business days.

 How do I change my payment details?